BohemianRhapsodyz/PSINS-ROS/README.md

 ## Note

-  - Replace your imu.txt path in readimu.cpp
+  - Replace your imu.txt path in file readimu.cpp
   - Check ROS topic imu/encoder/nav
   - the file imu.txt provides a dataset of IMU/Odometry.
 You can test your own GNSS/IMU/Odometry dataset.